 The good news: If you’ve installed a smart video intercom like ButterflyMX, you already have a mass communication tool in place.
 ButterflyMX allows property admins to send mass messages to all tenants through the property management dashboard.

-For commercial tenants, returning to the office after nearly a year away can be daunting.
+For commercial tenants, returning to the office can be daunting.
 The key is to reassure tenants of everything you are doing to ensure their health and safety.